 Quartz Countertops Cleaning and Maintenance

 Because it's polished during fabrication, engineered quartz doesn't need to be sealed (and, therefore, resealed).
-Regularly rubbing down quartz surfaces with mild soap or an all-purpose cleaner and a nonabrasive cleaning pad or cloth will keep them in tip-top shape, says Kathy Johnson, National Kitchen and Bath Association member and showroom manager at The Bath and Kitchen Showplace in Houston.
+Regularly rubbing down quartz surfaces with mild soap or an all-purpose cleaner and a non-abrasive cleaning pad or cloth will keep them in tip-top shape, says Kathy Johnson, National Kitchen and Bath Association member and showroom manager at The Bath and Kitchen Showplace in Houston.
+You can remove most stains on quartz countertops with glass cleaner and a non-abrasive sponge.
 To kill germs and boost shine, Johnson also recommends wiping your quartz surfaces with a half-and-half solution of rubbing alcohol and water.
 Although scorch-resistant, quartz can be damaged by extreme heat.
 Always use a trivet or protective pad when placing a hot pot or pan on the countertop.

-- Don't let thoughts of stains influence your choices: Even the lightest shades of quartz can resist stains.
+When it comes to stain resistance, even the lightest shades of quartz hold up well.
 "However, not all quartz is created equal," says Susan Serra, a certified kitchen designer (CKD) in Huntington, New York.
 Before you settle on a particular brand and color, see if the sample stands up to home-based scratch and stain tests.
 Serra recommends letting coffee, oil, and red wine sit on the sample overnight.